bleetube/reddit-export/README.md

 ## Bugs

-* no pagination yet, so results get cut off at some point (TODO)
+* no pagination yet, so results get cut off after 1000 results (I didn't need more then that)